Superstar Limo

-Superstar Limo was a dark ride that opened on February 8, 2001 in Disney California Adventure at the Disneyland Resort in Anaheim, California.
+Superstar Limo was a dark ride that opened on February 8, 2001, in Disney California Adventure at the Disneyland Resort in Anaheim, California.
 The premise of the ride was that riders were a new celebrity arriving in Hollywood for their movie premiere, where they enter a small limo that slowly drives them around a stylized version of Los Angeles, encountering various celebrities.
 The ride received a negative reception from park guests, resulting in its closure on January 11, 2002.
 It was later replaced by an attraction based on Pixar's 2001 film Monsters, Inc. called Monsters, Inc. Mike & Sulley to the Rescue!, which opened on January 22, 2006.

 History

 The original concept for the attraction was to make riders into celebrities attempting to evade paparazzi on a wild high-speed ride through Hollywood.
 Reportedly, video clips of Michael Eisner (in his official role at the time as Disney chairman and chief executive officer) would have book-ended the ride.
 At the start, he would greet riders as they arrived at Los Angeles International Airport, remind them they had not yet signed their big contract with Disney, and promise he would be waiting at Grauman's Chinese Theatre with the contract after they escaped the paparazzi.
 At the end, he would appear again to politely explain the riders had been caught by paparazzi cameras and therefore the contract was void.
 Riders would then exit into the attached gift shop, where tabloid newspapers featuring their photographs (as taken during the chase) would be available for purchase.

-The unexpected death of Princess Diana in a car crash in Paris on August 31, 1997 forced Walt Disney Imagineering to radically redesign the ride.
+The death of Princess Diana in a car crash in Paris on August 31, 1997, forced Walt Disney Imagineering to radically redesign the ride.
 Since paparazzi had been following Diana at the time of her crash, a ride built around the tendency of paparazzi to chase celebrities at high speed was now considered insensitive.
 Eisner was replaced with a fictional Hollywood agent, and the ride was dramatically slowed down.
 Visual gags intended to be seen at high speed no longer made sense, so the ride was filled with celebrity figures to compensate for the change in pacing.
 Construction of Superstar Limo would officially begin in the spring of 1999.

 Superstar Limo was situated in the Hollywood Pictures Backlot area and was one of the original attractions featured on the park's opening day on February 8, 2001.
 It was the park's single dark ride at the time of its opening.
 The celebrity figures were stylized and caricatured.
 Though most of them had moving arms and heads, Disney's lifelike Audio-Animatronics technologies were not used in the attraction.